Blazehue/Pomify/README.md

 ### Technical Questions

 **Q: Which browsers are supported?**
 A: Pomify works on all modern browsers (Chrome, Firefox, Safari, Edge).
-For the best experience, use the latest version.
+For the best experience, use the latest version.(Even Comet)

 **Q: Why do notifications not work?**
 A: You need to grant notification permissions to your browser.
 Check your browser settings if notifications aren't appearing.